 Stephen Allwood

-Born in Fiji in 1959, Stephen Allwood grew up in Masterton, before going to Canterbury for his Fine Arts degree at Ilam.
-He took a year off to paint the Greek Orthodox Church of the Transfiguration dome to floor in icons.
-After wandering the world he returned home to New Zealand and now lives and paints outside Martinborough with his partner Jo Crabb.
-Stephen finds inspiration from the world around him, particularly in his own hamlet – the natural and the human-influenced landscape, the animals, the forces such as weather and time.
+Stephen Allwood was born in Fiji, in 1959.
+He grew up in Masterton, before moving to Canterbury to complete his Fine Arts degree at Ilam.
+In 1980, Stephen took a year off from his studies to paint the Greek Orthodox Church of the Transfiguration in Masterton dome to floor in religious icons.
+After completing his studies, he wandered the world, before returning to New Zealand, where he now lives and paints outside Martinborough, with his partner Jo Crabb.

+Stephen finds inspiration from the world around him, particularly in his own hamlet – the natural and the human-influenced landscape, the animals, the forces such as weather, and time.
 He works mostly in oils on canvas, and his style has been described as Bacon meets Fragonard – Stephen though, describes his influences as day-to-day, what’s in front of him, looking for the essential reality of his subjects.
-But his paintings are as much about the joy of painting as about the subject; this dashing, painterly style can often take the works in unexpected directions.
+But his paintings are as much about the joy of painting as about the subject; this dashing, painterly style, with his mastery of light, can often take the works in unexpected directions.

 Solo Exhibitions